GraceVortex/macrobot/CONTRIBUTING.md

 # Contributing Guidelines

 This repository documents the complete development history of a systematic trading strategy.
-It is primarily an educational resource showing the evolution from exploration to production.

 ## Repository Purpose

-**Educational:** Shows rigorous, scientific approach to strategy development **Historical:** Preserves all phases of research and discoveries **Practical:** Provides production-ready implementation
+**Historical:** Preserves all phases of research and discoveries **Practical:** Provides production-ready implementation